-Auditions for Bloomington Civic Theatre’s Death of a Salesman (Director Robert Neu) will be Saturday, March 15th beginning at 1pm and Sunday, March 16th beginning at 6:30pm.
-Call backs will be Sunday, March 23rd and Monday, March 24th starting at 6:30pm.
+Auditions for Bloomington Civic Theatre’s Other Desert Cities (Director Rob Goudy) will be Sunday, October 5th and Monday, October 6th starting at 6pm.
+Call backs will be Tuesday, October 7th starting at 6pm.
 APPOINTMENTS IN ADVANCE ARE NECESSARY.
 Audition location is the Center for the Arts in the Bloomington Civic Plaza, on the southeast corner of 98th St. and Logan Ave. in Bloomington, MN (actual street address is 1800 W. Old Shakopee Rd.).

 Requests for appointments and show-related information may be directed to Katie Driscoll via email at email@example.com or 952-563-8558.
 When requesting an audition please state your preferred date and time as well as a phone number where you can be reached.

 All non-union actors are invited to audition, $400 stipend.
 Rehearsals will begin approximately January 20th and will generally be weeknights with rehearsals likely to happen on Saturday morning/afternoons and Sunday afternoon/evenings.
 This is subject to change.
 Plan for a full weekend rehearsal Sat. and Sun., February 21st and 22nd.
 Performance schedule is February 27th to March 22nd (15 performances).
 Please note the rehearsal period and performance dates before requesting an audition time.

 Audition: Resume and headshot will be collected at the time of audition.
 Please arrive a few minutes prior to your appointment time to allow for completing paperwork.
 Actors are asked to prepare two contrasting contemporary monologues, one dramatic and one comedic.
 Monologues from the show are not necessarily encouraged but are acceptable.